 With the world of traditional finance under fire, individuals are turning to self-taught forms of income generation.
+If you have ever wondered "how much do you need to start trading forex?"
+You aren't alone.
 You can learn to trade forex and don’t need much to get started.
 Learn more with Benzinga’s guide.

 You can trade forex with as little as $1.
 Will you get very far?
 Probably not.
 Even Warren Buffett needed $228 to purchase 6 shares of Cities Service, and that was in 1941.

 In contrast, the Securities and Exchange Commission (SEC) requires $25,000 in your securities trading account for access to all day trading privileges.

 A good amount of capital to begin forex trading is $100, however, this can limit your trading flexibility.
 For more flexibility, you should start with $500 to gain enough buying power to trade a standard low, which equals 100,000 units of currency.